 Two or more life-threatening conditions

 Who Pays for Hospice?

-Hospice services become available when a cure to a patient’s terminal illness and related conditions is no longer working and comfort care is the focus.
-There are several ways that hospice care is reimbursed.
-Hospice care is paid for by Medicare, Medicaid in most states, the Department of Veterans Affairs, most private insurance plans, HMOs, and other managed care organizations.
-The hospice benefit allows the patient to stay in the comfort of their place of residence with pain and symptoms are managed.
+Hospice services become available when a cure to a patient’s terminal illness, and related conditions, is no longer working and comfort care is the focus.
+Hospice care is paid by Medicare, Medicaid in most states, the Department of Veterans Affairs, most private insurance plans, HMOs, and other managed care organizations.

-A Homestead team member is ready to discuss hospice eligibility criteria or to any any questions you may have.
+A Homestead team member is ready to discuss hospice eligibility or answer any of your questions.